dndubins/ATtiny85/CustomPWM/README.md

 ### "I want a custom PWM signal on Pins PB0 and PB1 at the same time, using Timer 0."

 Well, you can do this, but your options are a bit more limited.
-The frequency is set using the prescalar value only, calculated using the formula: frequency=fclk/(N*256).
+The frequency is set using the prescaler value only, calculated using the formula: frequency=fclk/(N*256).
 OCR0A and OCR0B are used to control the duty cycles of PB0 and PB1, respectively, using the formula: duty cycle=OCR0X/255.
 Here is the code:
 ```
   // Custom PWM on Pin PB0 and PB1 together, using Timer 0: (Page80 on ATtiny85 full datasheet)
   //Formula: wave frequency= fclk /(N x 510)